What are Poblano Peppers

 Other Names of Poblano Peppers

-- Ancho Peppers: When poblano peppers are dried, they are called ancho chilies.
-Anchos have a slightly different flavor and are commonly used in Mexican cuisine.
+- Ancho Pepper: When poblano peppers are dried, they become ancho peppers.
+They have a rich, smoky flavor and are often used in sauces and mole dishes.
+They’re darker and wrinkled compared to fresh poblanos.

 Nutritional Value of Poblano Peppers